-How many people in this world know your food preferences and cook you the favorite meals?
+How many people in this world know your food preferences and cook you your favorite meals?
 They might not be your Facebook friends or Instagram followers.
-They are the ones who pay close attention to your needs and express the love through the food.
-With our busy lives and the growing list of distractions in our technology-driven age, take a moment to show some gratitude in this holiday season.
+They are the ones who pay close attention to your needs and express their love through the food.
+With our busy lives and the growing list of distractions in our technology-driven age, take a moment to show some gratitude this holiday season.

 - 1 package Puff Pastry Sheets, thawed